seryalda/dawg/1.0.0/README.md

 ## Installation

-To install it on a rail din enclosure, you'll require a mounting bracket with two 3mm M3 screws and a Metal/Aluminum Rail DIN Rail Slotted Design.
+If you want to install it on a rail din enclosure, you will need:
+- A mounting bracket with two 3mm M3 screws at 25mm center to center apart
+- Metal/Aluminum Rail DIN Rail Slotted Design

 [🔝 Top](#top)